PelionIoT/mbl-manifest/README.md

-# mbed Linux (mbl) Manifest Repository
+# Mbed Linux (mbl) Manifest Repository

 ## Purpose

-This is the top level repository containing the repo manifest xml for mbed Linux distributions.
+This is the top level repository containing the repo manifest xml for Mbed Linux distributions.

-For more information, please see [meta-mbl][meta-mbl] for more information.
+For more information, please see [meta-mbl][meta-mbl].

 ## License